rohitralhan/RHSSOIntegADGitLDAP/README.md

 <ul>
 <li>Login to RH SSO</li>
-<li>On the left hand panel select the Identity Provider &amp; select Github as the provider.
+<li>On the navigation panel select the Identity Provider &amp; select Github as the provider.
 Copy the client id and client secret generated above from GitHub and past it here.</li>
 </ul>

 <p><img src="https://github.com/rohitralhan/RHSSOIntegADGitLDAP/blob/main/images/idp.png" alt="IDP" /></p>